 Recycling in the City of College Park has come a long way.
-Since introducing single stream recycling to the City in 2008, we have recycled over 3,000 tons of materials through curbside pickup and over 60 tons of electronics.
-Recycling (including single stream, electronics and yard waste) in College Park can account for up to 40% of the solid waste collected – which is good, but there is always room for improvement.
-For example, the Maryland Department of Transportation boasts a 44% recycling rate, the state of Florida has set a goal of 75% recycling by 2020, and the city of Boulder, Colorado has committed to being a Zero Waste community.
+Single stream recycling was introduced to the City in 2008.
+Recycling (including single stream, electronics and yard waste) in College Park can account for up to 44% of the solid waste collected – which is good, but there is always room for improvement. .

 There are many ways that you can do your part to help save energy and reduce the volume of material going to the landfill by recycling your paper, bottles, cans, and many other materials.
 In addition to curbside recycling, you can also recycle many other materials through requesting special pickups, drop-off at the city's Public Works facility, or contacting organizations that re-use household goods, building materials, and more.